thelegendofkayla/dev-front-end-challenge-space/README.md

 - **Interactive Carousel**: Each section (Planets, Moons, Celestial Objects) features a carousel interface that allows users to navigate through the content interactively.
 - **Smooth Scrolling**: The "Lift Off" button at the top triggers smooth scrolling to the Solar System Overview section.
 - **Responsive Design**: The layout is fully responsive, making it accessible on both mobile and desktop devices.
+- **Light/Dark Mode Toggle**: A toggle button allows users to switch between dark and light modes, enhancing accessibility and personalizing the viewing experience.
+The button text updates based on the current mode (e.g., "Toggle Dark Mode" when in light mode).

 ## How to Run the Project

 1. **Clone the repository**:

    ```bash
    git clone https://github.com/your-username/frontend-challenge-space-edition.git
    ```